Tim

 If

-nothing known as "hypertext markup language," no "www"
+were no "browsers," nothing known as "hypertext markup language,"

 locators.